Root Beer Pulled Pork

 • Coleslaw.
 We always serve our pork with homemade coleslaw.
 Whether you like our traditional version or our KFC coleslaw, slop some on top of your sandwich!

 • Pizza.
 Add this pork to a cheesy crust for a “Nashville style” pizza!
-Or use it on our Hawaiian Pizza instead of our Kalua Pork!
+Or use it on my Hawaiian Pizza instead of our Kalua Pork!

 • Salads.
 Leftover pulled pork makes a simple lunchtime green salad more exciting.
 Toss with ranch dressing and other fresh veggies.